Fidode07/MinecraftToAIConverter2/README.md

 # ❓ How do I integrate this into my plugins? ❓

 You can integrate the whole thing into your own plugins however you like.
 If you want the AI to answer something, simply open a TCP socket to the Python backend.
+But please do not forget that you have to adapt the data set beforehand and then re-execute the Python script.
 You must send the request in json format, and it must look like this:

 ```json